Department of Public Works and Highways: History

 In 1931, the DCC was renamed by the Philippine Legislature the Department of Public Works and Communication (DPWC).
 Upon the inauguration of the Commonwealth of the Philippines in 1935, the DPWC was reorganized to contain the following bureaus: the Bureau of Public Works, Ports, Aeronautics, Coast and Geodetic Survey, the Metropolitan Water District Division of Marine, Railway and Repair Shop, National Radio Broadcasting, the Irrigation Council and Board of Examiners for Civil, Mechanical, Chemical and Mining Engineers.

 During World War II, the DPWC's offices were destroyed in the Japanese occupation of the Philippines.
 It resumed operations in 1946, albeit with limited funds and manpower.
 To assist reconstruction efforts, the U.S. Bureau of Public Roads set up an office in the Philippines to coordinate with the Philippine Bureau of Public Works in implementing the Philippine highway network, which was in ruins.

 The DPWC was renamed in 1951 the Department of Public Works, Transportation and Communications, or DPWTC.
 In 1954, a body named the Bureau of Public Highways was established.
 This became a separate department on July 1, 1974.
 Two years later, with the adoption of the 1976 amendments to the 1973 Constitution, the department became the Ministries of Public Works, Transportation and Communications, and Public Highways, respectively.
 In 1979, the MPWTC was split into two ministries, the Ministry of Public Works (MPW) and the Ministry of Transportation and Communications (MOTC).
 After two years, the public works and highways ministries were merged, becoming the Ministry of Public Works and Highways in 1981.

 On January 30, 1987, with the approval of the 1987 Constitution, the Ministry was reconfigured into a department.

 In July 1991, the Sandiganbayan issued a warrant of arrest against former minister Jesus Hipolito and former deputy minister Aber Canlas, as well as eight other engineers of MPWH, charging them with graft for their involvement in "ghost" dredging projects meant for improving Metro Manila's rivers in 1985 that cost up to ₱200 million.
+On December 11, 2008, the Sandiganbayan acquitted seven Marcos-era officials, including Deputy Minister Aber Canlas, of estafa and falsification of public documents related to the dredging of Talayan-Balinghasa Creek and the Lakandula Main outlet at Manila Bay, citing insufficient evidence that the officials had conspired with private contractor Aurora Panlilio to falsify project completion reports.
+Canlas was recognized during his career for his professional reputation, noted for his integrity and strong work ethic within the Department of Public Works and Highways.